gyjin/hex-ights-esp8266/README.md

 ### Assembly
 Below is a guide to assembling the hardware components.
 Note that this guide is for connecting 2 light strips but the same can be done with 1 by omitting the second.
+The light strips can be housed inside any transparent structure of your choice - for this project, the lights were housed inside of a hexagon structure made from transparent vinyl sheets and glue.

 ![Hex-ight Assembly Image](https://github.com/gyjin/hex-ights-esp8266/blob/master/Hex-ights_Assembly_Image.png)